 Though he flirted charmingly with every woman that crossed his path, he never took any of them on a date or showed interest in watching them.
 He knew all the lyrics to the catchy songs on the radio, even the ones sung by women, even the musicals, but only sung along when he felt unwatched.
 And he was such a darling with kids.

 Perhaps, Logan reasoned, Roman felt insecure or uncomfortable around him and therefore hid behind the brash cop persona.
-He knew from painful experience that his often standoffish manners made people unsure and felt bad for doing so to Roman.
+He knew from painful experience that his often standoffish manners made people unsure and felt bad for doing so to him.

 After blowing Roman off so often, Logan had worried the other detective would not agree to his invitation or react with disdain, but he lit up happily upon the suggestion and joined Logan willingly for a drink in his apartment.
+This, according to his research, constituted a socially acceptable activity between male co-workers.

 Logan pulled off his glasses and rubbed his tired eyes.
 Had this been a good idea?
 He wondered if he was just imagining things.
 All of this might just be hopeful thinking, generated by his pathetic too big brain, which had, against his better judgement, never given up on the hope of finding a real partner to work with.
 Maybe even a friend.
 Roman’s talents complemented Logan’s own so well.
-The idea of actually getting along personally might have become so appealing that in his mind, he had turned Roman into something he was not.
+The idea of actually getting along personally might have become so appealing that in his mind that he had turned Roman into something he was not.

 He opened his eyes, planning to apologize to the other (and get him off his coffee table, seriously.) but found he was not there any more.
 Logan blinked.
 How much had he drunk again?